refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 ## Backward compatibility

-**refine** still supports the `authProvider@v3` for backward compatibility.
+**Refine** still supports the `authProvider@v3` for backward compatibility.
 We changed its name to `legacyAuthProvider` and it will be removed in the next major version.
 If you want to continue using the `authProvider@v3` you can use it as `legacyAuthProvider` in your project.

 ```diff
 - import { AuthProvider } from "@refinedev/core";